-9.7 Any institution or group forecasting, at any point in time, that their total assets will exceed £4520 billion in the following three years should inform the Bank.
-This includes any institution for which the Bank's most recent relevant determination was that a transfer preferred resolution strategy was appropriate.
-The Bank will notify each of these institutions that have not previously commenced their MREL transition or been so notified of the point in time (T) at which their MREL transition will start, which will be determined on a case-by-case basis.
-The Bank may set T as a point in time at or after the time at which the institution expects to surpass £1520 billion total assets, but would generally not expect to do so before it, other than in exceptional circumstances.
-Ordinarily, this would give institutions an effective three--year notice period before their transition to MREL is expected to start.
+9.7 Any institution, or group, forecasting that theirits total assets will exceed £15, for the first time, exceed either of the two indicative total assets thresholds (£25 billion and £40 billion),48 in the following three years, should inform the Bank.
+This includes any institution which is a modified insolvency institution or transfer institution at the time of forecast.
+On receiving such an institution's forecast, the Bank will determine whether the appropriate preferred resolution strategy for that institution is transfer or bail-in in accordance with Section 4.
+If such an institution is subsequently determined by the Bank to be a bail-in institution but has not previously commenced its MREL transition, or been so notified, the Bank will notify each of these institutions the institution of the point in time (T) at which theirits MREL transition will start, which will be determined on

+47 See PRA Supervisory Statement, SS16/16, paragraph 4.2.
+48 As amended from time to time.
+See paragraph 4.14. a case-by-case basis.
+The Bank maywould generally not expect to set T as a point in time at or aftera point in time before the time at which the bail-in institution expects to surpass £15exceed £25 billion total assets, but would generally not expect to do so before it, other than in exceptional circumstances.
+Ordinarily, this would give bail-in institutions an effective three-year notice period before their transition to MREL is expected to start.
 However, in setting T for any such institution, the Bank may also consider institution-specific factors including (but not limited to):